Jackson’s Bay, 1874-1879: Resolutely Untamed

 Macfarlane: “The accident threw quite a gloom on the settlement.”

-If he did find out Rosalia’s or Franz’s names during the coroner’s inquest he presided over, he did not mention them in his report.
-The newspaper correspondent found out the family name, yet to Macfarlane they remained as anonymous as the felled tree.
-Of the 16 recorded burials and deaths in the Arawata Pioneer Cemetery records, Rosalia’s entry is still: “UNKNOWN Polish settler’s wife, killed by falling tree, 29 June 1877, Polish Settlement, Jackson’s Bay.”
+If Macfarlane did find out Rosalia’s or Franz’s names during the coroner’s inquest he presided over, he did not mention them in his report.
+Of the 16 recorded burials and deaths transcribed in the Arawata Pioneer Cemetery records in 1980, Rosalia’s entry is: “UNKNOWN Polish settler’s wife, killed by falling tree, 29 June 1877, Polish Settlement, Jackson’s Bay.”

-The Witzki family of five arrived in Jackson’s Bay in July 1876.
-Franz left with his children, Julianna (8), Bernard (5) and Franz (3), six months after the accident.
+The Wicki family of five arrived in Jackson’s Bay in July 1876.
+Franz left with his children, Julianna (8), Bernard (5) and Franz junior (3), six months after the accident.

 _______________

-The first group of settlers arrived with framing for 20 government houses.
-Off-loading in the choppy surf would have been more problematic than deciding where to erect them—the area immediately adjacent to the beach provided the only flat ground.
+The first group of settlers arrived in Jackson’s Bay with framing for 20 government houses.
+Off-loading in the choppy surf would have been more problematic than deciding where to erect them—the area adjacent to the beach provided the only flat ground.
 The cottages became rent-free accommodation for them while they cleared their own land and built their own houses.

-Colonial surveyors praised the area for its potential.
-They maintained that the mountains surrounding Jackson’s Bay held gold, silver, quartz and coal; that the dense timber waited to be cut and sold to a ready market; that the harbour teemed with fish.
+Colonial surveyors had praised the area for its potential.
+They maintained that the mountains surrounding Jackson’s Bay held gold, silver, quartz, and coal; that the dense timber waited to be cut and sold to a ready market; that the harbour teemed with fish.

-Five rivers south of the substantial Haast cut up the land.
-The Okuru (north) and Turnbull rivers joined at the estuary, the Waiatoto and the Arawata (now Arawhata) ran through the flatter land, and the narrowest Smoothwater river south of Jackson’s Bay butted against a range of hills, all shown in the map below.5
+While his written reports brimmed with positivity, the two maps drawn by Westland’s chief surveyor and provincial engineer, Gerhard Mueller, clearly show the settlement’s geographical challenges: Five rivers south of the substantial Haast cut up the land.
+The Okuru (north) and Turnbull rivers met at the Okuru estuary, the Waiatoto and the Arawata (now Arawhata) ran through the flatter land, and the narrowest Smoothwater river, where the Wickis lived on a 50-acre block, was south of Jackson’s Bay and butted against a range of hills, all shown in the map below.5

 Map Jackson's